 Visits between 2014 and 2015 got her into running order.
 Luckily the previous technical manager of the conversion project was a knowlegable and efficient engineer and the engines had been well maintained with regular oil changes, other than some sticking in the fuel injector pumps the engines came back to life readily.

 In July 2015 an intial one hour sea trial down the Moross Channel, through Broadwater and up the narrows to Mulroy Bay revealed that the port engine was overheating.
 This proved to be a blockage around the thermosat housings caused by antifreeze crystals.
 It was also discovered that the water pump bearing was badly worn so a day was spent locating a new one (in Coleraine, thanks B!)
 Finally on 8th July 2015 we sailed with a crew of five, with basic navigation and communications equipment in place.
 With engine revs carefully set (850 rpm Port and 900 rpm) to avoid vibrations from the partially damaged propellors, she sailed faultlessly under escort from the 47′ Watson Class Joseph Soar, (thanks B!) in beautiful weather, the 8 hours, occasionally with a following tide achieving an impressive SOG of 11.3 knots, from Mulroy Bay around Malin Head and into Portrush for the evening, where we were generously entertained by Richard and Lee (thanks guys!)

 The next day she sailed up to Coleraine and a few weeks later was taken out of the water for full survey (thanks B, Richard, Connor and Coleraine Harbour A Team).

-Currently in November 2017 excitingly she is plated, painted and very close to being ready for re-launching in Spring 2018, subject to my time and funding being in place!
+Now close to being ready for re-launching in Spring 2019, subject to final, crucial funding being in place!